 Born in Athens, Greece, Nikos Chatzitsakos has been engaged with music from an early age.
 After graduating from the "Music School of Ilion", he entered the "National & Kapodistrian University of Athens" where he studied Musicology.

-In 2016, after auditioning for "Berklee College of Music", he received a full tuition scholarship.
-In the fall of 2016, Nikos began studying at Berklee as a dual major "Performance and Jazz Composition" undergraduate student.
-There, he has studied with Linda May Oh, Ron Mahdi, John Lockwood, Susan Hagen, Terence Blanchard, Ralph Peterson, Billy Kilson, Darren Barrett, Neal Smith, Dave Santoro, Robert Rodriguez, Ayn Inserto, and Bob Pilkington.
+In 2016, after auditioning for "Berklee College of Music", he received a full-tuition scholarship.
+He received his bachelor's degree with "Summa Cum Laude", as a dual major in "Performance and Jazz Composition".
+There, he has studied with Linda May Oh, Ron Mahdi, John Lockwood, Susan Hagen, Terence Blanchard, Ralph Peterson, Billy Kilson, Darren Barrett, Neal Smith, Dave Santoro, Ayn Inserto, and Bob Pilkington.

-Nikos has performed alongside distinguished musicians such as Ralph Peterson, Frank Lacy, Tony Romano, Lenny Sendersky, Sarah Reich, George Kontrafouris, Lefteris Kordis, Charis Ioannou, Takis Paterelis.
-Some of the venues and festivals he performed are: Dizzy's Club Coca Colla at Lincoln Center, DC Jazz Festival, Scullers Jazz Club, The Berklee Performance Center (BPC), The Red Room @ Cafe 939, David Friend Recital Hall, Wally's Jazz Cafe, SNFCC, Onassis Cultural Center, Café at Nomismatiko museum, "Vamos Jazz in July" Festival, Kerameio, Afrikana Jazz Bar.
+Nikos has performed alongside distinguished musicians such as Ralph Peterson, Frank Lacy, Sarah Reich, George Kontrafouris, Charis Ioannou, Takis Paterelis.
+Some of the venues and festivals he performed are: Dizzy's Club Coca Cola at Lincoln Center, DC Jazz Festival, Scullers Jazz Club, The Berklee Performance Center (BPC), The Red Room @ Cafe 939, Wally's Jazz Cafe, SNFCC, Onassis Cultural Center, "Vamos Jazz in July" Festival.

 In 2018 he recorded with Ralph Peterson’s GenNext Big Band featuring Frank Lacy the album entitled "Listen Up".
 The band won the 68th Downbeat critics poll 1st place “Rising Star Big Band" category and 2nd place on the 67th Downbeat critics poll.
 He is also the leader of the Nikos Chatzitsakos Tiny Big Band & Quartet for which he arranges and composes music.